BEGINNER SURF DESTINATIONS

 - Some known water hazards, such as crocodiles at river mouth spots.

-Nicaragua is less popular than it’s neighbor Costa Rica, basically because of fairly regular political turmoil.
+Nicaragua is less popular than it’s neighbour Costa Rica, because of fairly regular political turmoil.
 Tourism only started to take off 20 or so years ago and it’s much less developed than its neighbour, which can be seen as a real plus.
 Like Costa Rica, it’s also a beautiful country.

 Pros: